 - So we should “be ever vigilant” of aliens.

 There are many ways to resist this argument, even granting (1).
-Here I'll focus on the the move from (1) to (2).
+Nonetheless, I think core idea of the argument is reasonable.
+Here I’ll focus on the the move from (1) to (2).

 To see why (2) is supposed to follow from (1), start by supposing that moral realism is true.
 If moral realism is true, then the truth that it is wrong to enslave intelligent creatures is out there in the world, waiting to be discovered, like the truth that nothing can travel faster than light, or the truth that momentum is conserved.
 And aliens probably do share our beliefs that nothing can travel faster than light and that momentum is conserved, provided that they are sufficiently intelligent.